asadprodhan/How-to-connect-to-a-remote-Linux-computer-/README.md

 ```

->It will be something like ‘inet 192.168.1.29’.
-This is the IP address of your network
+>It will be something like ‘inet 192.168.1.29’ listed under 'eno1'. **This is the IP address of your network.**

+> Note that 'eno1' can be named as tho, eth1, eth2, enp4s0 or enpXXX1f6 etc depending on the driver that runs the network interface device in your Linux machine.

+> The ethernet or wireless network interfaces are required for connecting your Linux machine to ethernet or wireless based internet, respectively

 **II.
 Find the IP address of your Linux machine**